inikulin/parse5/docs/01_introduction.md

 </p>

 <p align="center">
-<i>WHATWG HTML5 specification-compliant, fast and ready for production HTML parsing/serialization toolset for Node and io.js.</i>
+<i>WHATWG HTML5 specification-compliant, fast and ready for production HTML parsing/serialization toolset for Node.</i>
 </p>
 I needed fast and ready for production HTML parser, which will parse HTML as a modern browser's parser.
 Existing solutions were either too slow or their output was too inaccurate.
 So, this is how parse5 was born.